BritishBenji/MusicBot/_docs/installing/AWS.md

 ~~~ bash
 python3 run.py
 ~~~
-After a few seconds the bot will begin to run, press Ctrl + A to interact with screen, and then Ctrl + D to detach the screen and begin working on your main Ubuntu window again, then you're free to close the PuTTY client, your bot is now being run via Amazon Web Services.
+After a few seconds the bot will begin to run, press Ctrl + A to interact with screen, and then Ctrl + D to detach the screen and begin working on your main Ubuntu window again, then you're free to close the PuTTY client.
+Your bot is now being run via Amazon Web Services.